chakrabar/chakrabar.github.io/_posts/unpublished/2018-02-20-ci-cd-gocd_basics.md

 **Agent:** A system that actually does the user created works.
 Like, building, running unit tests etc. To enable running any command from GoCD, the corresponding client/application needs to be installed on the GoCD Agents.

 **Material:** A material is something that can trigger a pipeline.
 Most common form of material are source control systems (like Git, SVN etc.).
-A pipeline can have one or more materials.
+A pipeline can have one or more materials, even another pipeline or a stage in a pipeline as material.

 **A pipeline has stages.
 Stages have jobs.
 Jobs have tasks.**